Case studies

 Awarding bodies

 One of the UK’s big four awarding bodies needed an in-depth review of their provision of sample assessment materials.
 This is a complex subject in a sophisticated, high stakes market – teachers really know what they want and are critical of any failings.
-For any awarding body, customer recruitment and retention are vital, in a competitive market, where schools are unforgiving of failure.
+For any awarding body, customer recruitment and retention are vital in a competitive market, where schools are unforgiving of failure.
 The consultation was required during the early stages of Covid-19 lockdown as schools were closing and then partially re-opening.
 However, we achieved 600 applications to take part in a 40-minute written interview, designed to give scale, via 200 responses, and depth via a range of open-ended questions.
 Participants were briefed via webinar before taking part.
 We received the research brief mid-March and delivered the 40-page report mid-April, giving clear guidance on what teachers needed and expected from the awarding body and gave clear recommendations concerning some ideas suggested by the client.

-Another of the big four ABs at around the same time as above, wanted to hear from teachers about their view of examiner reports – documents which give schools feedback on last years’ exams.
+Another of the big four ABs at around the same time as above, wanted to hear from teachers about their view of examiner reports – documents which give schools feedback on last year's exams.
 We conducted 30 telephone interviews with the Schoolzone panel’s heads of department and teachers, having first sent them example extracts from a range of publications taken from each of the four ABs.
-Interviews were recorded, transcribed and analysed and a final report gave suggestions about how the clients’ different report types could be rationalised and improved to both reduce costs and provide a better service for schools.
+Interviews were recorded, transcribed and analysed and a final report gave suggestions about how the client's different report types could be rationalised and improved to both reduce costs and provide a better service for schools.

 A third awarding body wanted to check the usefulness of its maths support resources for schools as part of an urgent review.
 Schoolzone were commissioned to conduct a survey among our community who were already using this awarding body.
 Maths teachers are typically among the least responsive, but we achieved over 250 responses overnight, exceeding the client’s expectations.
-Again, we were able to provide conclusions and recommendations based on valid data, in a less than a week.
+Again, we were able to provide conclusions and recommendations based on valid data, in less than a week.

 An international awarding body conducted a series of projects via Schoolzone’s international panel in order to test new markets.
 These included: